obarthel/amiga-sana-ii-tftpclient/README.md

 easier to implement for small computer systems than the more complex FTP, HTTP or SSH protocols which need a complete TCP/IP stack to work.

+The source code of this program also serves as a complete self-contained, documented example of how one might write SANA-II client code in 'C'.
+This subject is somewhat "exotic", and there exist only very few examples which put all the parts together and show how they work.
+To the best of my knowledge the majority of such code examples were published in the mid/late 1990'ies and omit functionality which was added in later revisions of the SANA-II standard.

 ## 2. Preparations